 Dr. Kyong Yoon of Southern Illinois University – a former UMass graduate student – and his team were the first to collect lice samples from a large number of populations across the United States.
-What they found was that 104 of the 109 lice populations they tested recently had high levels of gene mutations, which have been linked to resistance to pyrethroids.
+104 of the 109 lice populations they tested recently had high levels of gene mutations, which have been linked to resistance to pyrethroids.

 A pyrethroid is an organic compound similar to the natural pyrethrins produced by the flower of pyrethrums and used in a variety of commercial household insecticides.
 They include permethrin, which is the active ingredient contained in most of the common lice treatments sold over the counter.

 Which lice treatments are recommended?

 In areas with known resistance to an over-the-counter treatment, or when parents' efforts on their own do not work, the AAP recommends that parents involve their pediatrician for treatment with a prescription medication such as spinosad or topical ivermectin.

 The AAP does not recommend excessive environmental cleaning, such as home pesticides.
 However, washing pillow cases and treating natural bristle hair care items that may have been in contact with the hair of anyone found to have head lice are reasonable measures.